 - Our Students Say

-To be eligible to apply for a Student Grant you must be a student already enrolled on a full-time undergraduate degree course at a UK University, or with an offer to do so later this year.
+To be eligible to apply for a Student Grant for 2022-23 you must be a student already enrolled on a full-time undergraduate degree (or foundation) course at a UK University, or with an offer to do so for that academic year.
+You must be in financial need of support to study the course (and have exhausted other options for funding including loans or family support) and hold the ambition to have a positive impact on society in the future.

-Non-British citizens should have at least 5 years right to remain in the UK and also meet one of the following criteria:
+Non-British citizens should have at least 5 years right to remain in the UK or be eligible for home fee status, and meet at least one of the following criteria:

 – have been granted refugee status;